-At the same time, So it is also a method of assisting organizations and executives to improve management and business practices, as well as individual and organizational performance.
+At the same time, it is also a method of assisting organizations and executives to improve management and business practices, as well as individual and organizational performance.

-We can apply this method, it is applied not only by full-time consultants but also by many technically qualified people whose main occupation may be teaching, training, research, systems development, project development and evaluation, technical assistance to developing countries, and so on.
+We can apply this method, it is applied not only by full-time consultants but also by many technically qualified people whose main occupations may be teaching, training, research, systems development, project development and evaluation, technical assistance to developing countries, and so on.

 To be effective, these people need to master consulting tools and skills.
 And to observe the fundamental behavioral rules of professional consulting.
 We have chosen to address the needs of both these target populations.

 Although it has been written primarily about and for professional management consultants, the needs of other people who intervene in a consulting capacity.
 Even though they are not full-time consultants, are borne in mind.
 We start by reviewing the basic characteristics of business consulting.